BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj4-Advanced-Lane-Lines/writeup.md

 Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

+<span style="color:blue">*Rather than cross-referencing specific line numbers in the code, I will mention functions which implement a specific functionality.
+Since code can change rapidly, even after project submission, rendering any line-numbers mentioned in this README invalid.*</span>

 ---

 ### Writeup / README